vectorgrp/sil-kit-adapters-vcan/README.md

 **Note:** These commands will open a virtual CAN interface with the name ``can0``.

 Now you can run the adapter from terminal.

-    ./build/bin/SilKitAdapterSocketCAN

-This command will run the adapter with default parameters:

-    can-name         : can0
-    registry-uri     : silkit://localhost:8501
-    participant-name : SocketCAN_silkit
-    network-name     : NETCAN0

-**Note:** Optionally, if you want to change the values of any of these parameters, you can run the adapter with the following optional command line arguments:
+The application *optionally* takes the following command line arguments:

-    ./build/bin/SilKitAdapterSocketCAN [--can-name 'A'] [--registry-uri 'silkit://B:8501'] [--participant-name 'C'] [--network-name 'D']
+    ./build/bin/SilKitAdapterSocketCAN [--can-name 'can0'] [--registry-uri 'silkit://localhost:8501'] [--participant-name 'SocketCAN_silkit'] [--network-name 'NETCAN0'] [--log 'Info']

-You may set the ``A``,``B``,``C``,``D`` values according to your preference.

 ## SocketCAN Demo
-The aim of this demo is to showcase a simple adapter forwarding CAN traffic from Linux terminal running a virtual CAN interface through to
+The aim of this demo is to showcase a simple adapter that forwards CAN traffic from Linux terminal running a virtual CAN interface through to
 Vector SIL Kit.

 This demo is further explained in [SocketCAN/README.md](SocketCAN/README.md).